 We adopted our sweet mini-Schnauzer Bailey from a local no-kill shelter a year ago and we adore her.
 But oh she needed some obedience training!
 She didn’t sit/come/stay at all, she lunged & growled at the cows & chased the chickens.
 And oh my goodness any time the door was opened she skirted around our legs & busted outside, running as fast as she could for the highway with no turning back.

 Now these are all bad behaviors that needed to be corrected, but out here on the ranch it’s super important to have immediate obedience from her.
 Life can be dangerous for her out here.
 For instance in the very recent past we’ve had to call her in from the back yard as a coyote was trotting toward the house.
-If not for her immediate unquestioning obedience she could have easily gotten nabbed.
+If not for her immediate unquestioning obedience she could have easily gotten injured.
 Or what about her curiosity about a copperhead snake?
 Or potentially rabid skunk?
 Immediate obedience from her is non negotiable out here.
 It’s a MUST.

-Multi-Faceted Approach To Training
+Multi-Faceted Approach To Obedience Training

-I’m happy to say she’s a very intelligent dog and her training has gone very, very well.
+I’m happy to say she’s a very intelligent dog and her obedience training has gone very, very well.
 It’s taken persistence, positive reinforcement and yes… a training collar.

-Although we want to provide a high-quality loving environment for her here, RancherMan & I are the type that look at a cow as being a cow, a chicken as being a chicken & a dog as being a dog.
+Although we want to provide a high-quality loving environment for her here, RancherMan & I are the type who look at a cow as being a cow, a chicken as being a chicken & a dog as being a dog.
 I think the master/dog relationship is an important one for harmonious coexistence for all in our household.